goarrg/vxr/README.md

 Implementing all of Vulkan is a non goal but we do plan on having API to retrieve Vulkan objects to let users do whatever they want.

+## Design choices

+- No binary semaphore or fences
+    - Timeline semaphores basically supersede these, the only exception is vkAcquireNextImageKHR and vkQueuePresentKHR which we have special cased.
+- No manual vkDescriptorSetLayout creation
+    - We use shader reflection to determine the layout and if descriptorCount is > 1 we pass VK_DESCRIPTOR_BINDING_UPDATE_UNUSED_WHILE_PENDING_BIT | VK_DESCRIPTOR_BINDING_PARTIALLY_BOUND_BIT.
+- Graphics Pipeline Library
+    - We use VK_EXT_graphics_pipeline_library to allow more dynamic pipeline creation while keeping the benefits of a vkPipeline such as driver optimizations which VK_EXT_shader_object may not have access to.
+- Dynamic Rendering
+    - We use VK_KHR_dynamic_rendering as it removes bookkeeping of vkRenderPass and vkFramebuffer objects and simplifies the API.
+- VK_EXT_surface_maintenance1/VK_EXT_swapchain_maintenance1
+    - The spec has a long standing issue of surface/swapchain resizing being technically undefined behavior, we require these extensions so we do not have to deal with it.

 # API Stability

 We consider VXR to be in "request for comments" mode, this means that the API can and will change